lacomaofficial/Data-Science-Toolbox/README.md

 # Data Science Toolbox

 Welcome to the Data Science Toolbox repository!
-This repository serves as a comprehensive guide to the most efficient and commonly used techniques in data science tasks, along with the PACE framework for successful data analytics projects.
+A comprehensive guide to the most efficient and commonly used techniques in data science tasks, along with the PACE framework for successful data analytics projects.

 Feel free to explore the content!